mims-harvard/TDC/README.md

 | [104](tutorials/TDC_104_ML_Model_DeepPurpose.ipynb)   | Generate 21 ADME ML Predictors with 15 Lines of Code |
 | [105](tutorials/TDC_105_Oracle.ipynb)   | Molecule Generation Oracles                             |

-## Benchmark and Leaderboard

-We are actively working on the benchmark and leaderboard.
-We would release this feature in the next major release.
-In the meantime, if you have expertise or interest in helping build this feature, please send emails to [us](mailto:kexinhuang@hsph.harvard.edu).

 ## Contribute